-Use Mullvad to get past restrictive firewalls and proxies.
-Connected to one of our servers, you are free to surf the entire web.
+Use Mullvad to get past restrictive firewalls and proxies to surf the entire web.
 Want to multihop?
 Use our Bridge mode.

 Mitigate blocking and throttling

 Some internet providers will completely block or intentionally slow down (throttle) certain internet traffic.
 We try to mitigate this by wrapping the traffic in a layer of obfuscation (with the help of SSH tunneling, Shadowsocks, and Stunnel) that makes it harder for the provider to identify and block.

 Bypass geographical restrictions

-Since Mullvad operates VPN servers worldwide, you can easily bypass browsing restrictions based on location.
+Since Mullvad operates VPN servers worldwide, you can bypass censored browsing restrictions based on location.